mcode/mcode-cql/README.md

 ```

 Provisional values are provided in the `.env.example` file.
 To start with these values, simply copy these contents into a new file called `.env`.

+See the [cql-testing-harness library](https://github.com/mcode/cql-testing-harness) for a detailed description of the environment.

 ### Test Script